shanflyer/Rune-Factory/Packages/com.unity.ugui/Documentation~/TextMeshPro/FontAssets.md

 This preserves the custom ligatures, kernings, and diacritical marks you added to the font asset when clearing the atlas.

 ## Clear Dynamic Data on Build

-The "Clear Dynamic Data on Build" performs the same function as the "Clear Dynamic Data" context menu option but performs this operation when creating a build as well as when closing the Editor.
+The "Clear Dynamic Data on Build" option works like the "Clear Dynamic Data" context menu option but also clears data when building the project or closing the Editor.

+When enabled, this option resizes the texture to 0 (empty) during the build process.

+For dynamic FontAssets, it resets the glyph atlas, character table, and glyph table to their initial states.
+This feature helps reduce build size by minimizing the FontAsset's data footprint.

 To update the Clear Dynamic Data on Build option:

 1. Select the FontAsset
 2. In the FontAsset inspector, navigate to the Generation Settings section.
 3. Select **Clear Dynamic Data on Build**.